lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Let us also print the total enthalpy:

-..  code-block:: lammps

-    variable myenthalpy equal enthalpy
-    fix myat3 all ave/time 10 10 100 v_myenthalpy file enthalpy.dat

-..  container:: justify

     Finally, let us perform a short equilibration and print the final state in a data file.
-Add the following lines to the data file:
+Add the following lines into the data file:

 ..  code-block:: lammps